-Opening in a grim, disused warehouse underscored with the sobs and muttered pleas of partially stripped, terrified women comprising an inspection line, Echoes makes it plainly clear we’ll be spending the next 12 minutes in the dark depths of a world the majority of us are fortunate enough to never have to consider.
-The trafficker’s greeting of “Welcome to London” holds only malice and misery for these woman; poor, desperate or over-trusting enough to find themselves as the cattle in a market that values them solely for what their bodies will fetch.
+Opening in a grim, disused warehouse underscored with the sobs and muttered pleas of partially stripped, terrified women, comprising an inspection line, Echoes makes it plainly clear we’ll be spending the next 12 minutes in the dark depths of a world the majority of us are fortunate enough to never have to consider.
+The trafficker’s greeting of, “Welcome to London!” holds only malice and misery for these women: poor, desperate or over-trusting enough to find themselves as the cattle in a market that values them solely for what their bodies will fetch.

 Bournemouth Film School graduate Rob Brown’s short takes a slightly different tack to other sex trafficking films you may be familiar with, such as Lukas Moodysson’s Lilya 4-ever.
 Instead of cataloging the indignities no doubt in store for victims of the forced sex trade, Echoes focuses on Anya, promoted from sex worker to trafficker, and her journey from Lithuania to London with the innocent (and secretly pregnant) Liliana.

-Ultimately Echoes is a film about the willingness to sacrifice the future of others to secure your own position, it’s a sacrifice Anya is unable to make despite the hell that awaits her.
+Ultimately Echoes is a film about the willingness to sacrifice the future of others to secure your own position – a sacrifice Anya is unable to make, despite the hell that awaits her.